sarimzafar/Line-following-Robot/README.md

 # Line following Robot
-This repository contains photos/videos of the line following robot build during MTE 220 labs
+This repository contains details and photos/videos of the line following robot build during MTE 220 labs.
+This repo is only to document the finished work without providing details which could lead to possible plagiarism.
+The project is rated as one of the most intensive projects of the Mechatronics curriculum.

 # Objective of the Project